YuunaGit/Regex-to-min-DFA/README.md

-Input regular expression
-Transform it into min DFA
+Input regular expression, transform it into min DFA